wp-e-commerce/WP-e-Commerce-Wiki/Submitting-Code.md

-When you have code change that you want to propose, Pull Request is the best way to get this done.
-Here are the steps that help you set up your own copy of WP e-Commerce on your machine and conveniently create pull requests.
+First you need to prepare a local git copy of our repo as well as your fork.

+# Prepare your local repo

+You can skip this section if you already got this under control.

-# Step 1: Clone WP e-Commerce to your local machine
+## Clone WP e-Commerce to your local machine
 Use either of these commands:

 	git clone git@github.com:wp-e-commerce/WP-e-Commerce.git
 	git clone https://github.com/wp-e-commerce/WP-e-Commerce.git

-# Step 2: Fork and fetch
+## Fork and fetch
 Fork WP e-Commerce by clicking that little "Fork" button on the top right of this page.
 Now you'll have your own {your_user_name}/WP-e-Commerce repo on GitHub.

 Now you need to add your fork as a "remote" source on your local copy of WP e-Commerce.
 Use either of these commands, replacing "your_user_name" with, well, your user name.